60% of bird species in India have declined over 30 years: Report | Science-Environment

 ''Also, it is not clear if there is a link between the increase in certain species and the decline in the others,'' one of the conservationists said.

 Of the total of 942 species evaluated, long-term trends could be determined for 338 species.
-Of these, 204 species have declined, 98 are stable and 36 have increased, says the report published by a group of 13 government and non-government institutions, including the Bombay Natural History Society (BNHS), Wildlife Institute of India (WII), and Zoological Survey of India (ZSI).
+Of these, 204 species have declined, 98 are stable and 36 have increased, says the report published by a group of 13 government and non-government institutions, including the Bombay Natural History Society (BNHS), the Wildlife Institute of India (WII), the Zoological Survey of India (ZSI), and the Wildlife Trust of India (WTI).

 Current annual trends could be determined for 359 species, of which 142 have declined (64 rapidly), 189 are stable, and 28 have increased.